 Flatpak application support in Software Center

 There are two ways to use the Flatpak software.
-One is using Ubuntu software center, and another one is using the command line interface.
-Command line might be a bit difficult for the new users, but here I recommend you to enable Flatpak support for Gnome software center.
-Run the following command to install Gnome software plugin:
+One uses the Ubuntu software center, and the other uses the command-line interface.
+Command-line might be a bit difficult for new users, but I recommend enabling Flatpak support for the Gnome software center here.
+Run the following command to install the Gnome software plugin:

 sudo apt install gnome-software-plugin-flatpak

-Now you can download .flatpakref file format application from software specific website or visit FlatHub – Flatpak app store.
+Now you can download the .flatpakref file format application from a software-specific website or visit FlatHub – Flatpak app store.

 4. Install Software in Ubuntu Using Snap Packages

-Canonical has created Snaps for providing a cross-platform solution for installing applications on any Linux distributions.
-It’s a universal package management system which comes with all the dependencies and libraries that software is required to run on any Linux system.
+Canonical has created Snaps to provide a cross-platform solution for installing applications on any Linux distribution.
+It’s a universal package management system with all the dependencies and libraries required by the software to run on any Linux system.

 Install Snap Software Environment on Ubuntu

-All the latest Ubuntu and its derivatives are well supported Snaps packages by default.
-But you need to install Snaps environment for Ubuntu 16.04 and older version.
-Run the following command into the Terminal to install Snap package management environment:
+All the latest Ubuntu and its derivatives are well-supported Snaps packages by default.
+But you need to install the Snaps environment for Ubuntu 16.04 and the older version.
+Run the following command into the Terminal to install the Snap package management environment:

 sudo apt install snapd

-Now you can install the software by using Snaps command from software website
+You can install the software using the Snaps command from the website.

 sudo snap install <package>

-Deb package, and RPM file formats are used for installing software on Debian or Ubuntu, and Fedora/SUSE based Linux distro respectively.
-There is a problem for the app developer that they have to maintain multiple packages for various Linux distributions.
-To overcome this problem, AppImage comes into the picture for offering a universal package management system for all the Linux distros.
+Deb package and RPM file formats are used for installing software on Debian or Ubuntu and Fedora/SUSE-based Linux distro, respectively.
+There is a problem for the app developer in that they have to maintain multiple packages for various Linux distributions.
+AppImage comes into the picture by offering a universal package management system for all the Linux distros to overcome this problem.

-An AppImage file format is similar to the .exe file used in Windows system.
+An AppImage file format is similar to the .exe file used in the Windows system.
 But with the.
-AppImage format, there is no extraction or installation, you delete AppImage, the software will be removed from Ubuntu, and double click on AppImage will run the application.
+AppImage format has no extraction or installation; if you delete AppImage, the software will be removed from Ubuntu, and a double click on AppImage will run the application.

 You have to follow three simple steps to run an AppImage on Ubuntu Linux.